Flux-driven Josephson traveling-wave parametric amplifier: Equation of motion

-The set of coupled differential equations given by (\ref{Eq-F}) for the series of integer $n$ is the discrete analog of the partial differential equation describing plane waves.
-It is easy to verify that for sufficiently small frequency $\omega_p \ll \omega_0$, i.e. when the wavelength is larger than the size of elementary cell, $\lambda_p \gg a$, the solution describing the wave traveling, for example, in the right direction has the shape:
+The set of coupled differential equations given by (\ref{Eq-F}) is the discrete analog of the partial differential equation describing plane waves.
+It is easy to verify by substitution that, for a sufficiently small frequency $\omega_p \ll \omega'_0$ (i.e., when the wavelength is larger than the size of the elementary cell, $\lambda_p \gg a$), the solution describing the wave traveling, for example, in the right direction has the shape

-Here $k_p$ is the wave vector normalized on the reverse size of the cell $a^{-1}$ and $\chi_p$ is an initial phase.
-Substituting (\ref{Sol-F}) into Eq.~(\ref{Eq-F}) yields
+where $k_p$ is the wave number normalized on the reverse size of the cell $a^{-1}$, and $\chi_p$ is an initial phase.
+Incorporation of Eq.~(\ref{Sol-F}) into Eq.~(\ref{Eq-F}) yields

 or, equivalently,